sshalem/JAVA/11_JAVA_8_Advance/README.md

 ### Functionalities of Lambda Expression in Java

-* See great eplanation in link https://www.geeksforgeeks.org/lambda-expressions-java-8/
+See great eplanation in link https://www.geeksforgeeks.org/lambda-expressions-java-8/ </br>

 * Lambda Expressions implement the only abstract function and therefore implement functional interfaces lambda expressions are added in Java 8 and provide the below functionalities.
+* Java lambda functions can be only used with `functional interfaces` (Functional Interface have only one method).
 * Functional Interfaces: Lambda expressions implement single abstract methods of functional interfaces.
-* Code as Data: Treat functionality as a method argument.
-* Class Independence: Create functions without defining a class.
-* A lambda expression is a short block of code which takes in parameters and returns a value.
-* Lambda expressions are similar to methods, but they do not need a name and they can be implemented right in the body of a method.

-* Java lambda functions can be only used with `functional interfaces` (Functional Interface have only one method).
+* SO to make it more simple , Instead of , Creating a class and implementing a Functional Interface in the class, with Lambda expression I can Implement immidiatly.

 ### [How to make a Labmda Expression shoreter](#-)